zemariatrindade/zemariatrindade/README.md

 ### Hi there!
 I'm José Maria 👋

 Welcome to my GitHub profile :)
-I'm a Big Data and AI master's student at the Universitat de Barcelona.
-SOON-TO-BE DATA SCIENTIST
+I'm a graduate in Big Data and AI solutions from Universitat de Barcelona, working at eDreams ODIGEO as a Data Analyst.

 - 🔭 I’m currently working on Anomaly detection to be applied to financial data from the EDGAR SEC Database.